 The fruiting body is what you would typically think of when you hear the word “mushroom”—it’s what you see growing above the ground.
 We provide a detailed breakdown of the key differences between the mushroom (fruiting body) and the mycelium (vegetative body) in our article Medicinal Mushroom Benefits: Mycelium vs Fruiting Body.

 It’s also important to understand that large commercial growers often grow the mycelium in a grain-based substrate or “soil”.
 When harvesting the mycelium, the grain is not separated from the mushroom and goes straight into the final product.
 This grain is just filler and provides no health benefits.
 Between the grain-based filler and the lack of mushrooms (fruiting body), many supplements contain very few of the beneficial compounds essential to reishi’s benefits.

 At Real Mushrooms, we strive to create the highest-quality supplements that contain only the mushroom (fruiting body) and zero grain fillers.
 That way, people using our products will truly experience the reishi mushroom benefits they hope for.

 74% of Reishi Products are Not Authentic

-A new study entitled “Evaluation on quality consistency of Ganoderma lucidum dietary supplements collected in the United States” was recently published in Nature, which releases the most prestigious scientific papers.
+A new study entitled “Evaluation on quality consistency of Ganoderma lucidum dietary supplements collected in the United States” was recently published by Nature, which releases the most prestigious scientific journals.
 The study was performed in partnership with the US Pharmacopeia (USP), which sets standards for pharmaceuticals, food ingredients, and dietary supplement ingredients.

 In the study, they tested 19 different reishi mushroom supplements sold in the United States and compared the bioactive components found in each product to those that exist in the reishi mushroom itself.
 The study’s results indicated that only 5 of the 19 samples (26%) actually contained what the reishi product label claimed.